Alisa Efimova: 2015-16 season: Debut of Efimova/Korovin

 Efimova began competing with her first pair skating partner, Alexander Korovin, in 2014.
 Their international debut came in February 2016 at the Hellmut Seibt Memorial.
 They won the silver medal, finishing second to Italy's Valentina Marchei / Ondřej Hotárek.

+2016-17 season: Grand Prix debut

 Coached by Natalia Pavlova and Alexander Zaitsev in Moscow, Efimova/Korovin debuted on the Grand Prix series, placing seventh at the 2016 Rostelecom Cup in November.
 Later that month, the two received the silver medal at the 2016 CS Tallinn Trophy, having ranked second in the short program, first in the free skate, and second overall behind Alina Ustimkina / Nikita Volodin of Russia.
 After placing eighth at the 2017 Russian Championships, they took silver at the Cup of Tyrol in March 2017.

 2017–18 season

 Efimova/Korovin relocated to Saint Petersburg to be coached by Oleg Vasiliev and Tamara Moskvina.
 In September, the pair placed fifth at their season opener, the 2017 CS Lombardia Trophy and then won bronze at the 2017 CS Ondrej Nepela Trophy a week later.
 In November, they took silver at the 2017 CS Tallinn Trophy behind Australia's Ekaterina Alexandrovskaya / Harley Windsor.
 They had no Grand Prix assignments.
 They finished ninth at the 2018 Russian Championships.